See more articles

 You’ll always need great content and a strong link building strategy to rank for competitive keywords.

 But URL canonicalization is a crucial aspect of technical SEO.
-It’s how you effectively manage duplicate content issues and consolidate link equity.
+It’s how you effectively manage duplicate content issues, consolidate link equity, and – increasingly in 2026 – establish which of your pages AI-powered search engines should trust and surface.

-Without canonicalization, you could limit the ranking potential of your client’s sites and waste effort securing links to non-preferred pages.
+Without canonicalization, you could limit the ranking potential of your clients’ sites and waste effort securing links to non-preferred pages.
+And in a world where generative search is growing fast, a poorly canonicalised site risks being misrepresented – or missed entirely – in AI-generated answers.

 Daniel Trick